 soy sauce (or gluten-free tamari soy sauce)(ContainsSoy, Gluten)

 Heat a drizzle of olive oil in a large frying pan.
-Add the pumpkin, brown onion, and zucchini and cook for 5-6 minutes, or until slightly softened.
-Add the yellow curry paste (use suggested amount) and cook for 1 minute, or until fragrant.
-TIP: The curry paste is spicy so add a little less if you prefer your curry mild.
-Add the ginger and cook for 1 minute, or until fragrant.
+Add the brown onion and pumpkin and cook for 5 minutes, or until slightly softened.
+Add the yellow curry paste (use suggested amount) and the ginger and cook for 1 minute, or until fragrant.
+TIP: The curry paste is very spicy so add a little less if you prefer your curry mild.

-Add the coconut milk and crumble in the vegetable stock cube (use suggested amount).
+Add the coconut cream and water (1 cup for 2 people/2 cups for 4 people) and crumble in the vegetable stock cube.
 Bring to the boil over a high heat, then reduce the heat to medium and cover with a lid.
 Simmer, stirring occasionally, for 10 minutes, or until the pumpkin is soft.
-Add the soy sauce and baby spinach leaves and stir through for 1 minute, or until just wilted.
+Add the soy sauce and Asian greens and stir through for 1 minute, or until just wilted.

-While the rice is cooking, roughly chop the roasted peanuts and roasted cashews.
+While the rice is cooking, roughly chop the roasted peanuts.
+Pick the coriander leaves and roughly chop.

-Divide the rice between bowls and top with the Thai coconut pumpkin & veggie curry.
-Sprinkle over the peanuts and roasted cashews.
+Divide the rice between bowls and top with the Thai coconut curry.
+Sprinkle over the peanuts, roasted cashews and coriander.